Accident Attorney Serving California and Surrounding Communities

 Damages for soft tissue injuries can vary dramatically.
 They can cover both tangible and intangible losses, including medical expenses, lost wages, mental anguish, household services, loss of consortium, pain and suffering, and out-of-pocket expenses.

-Insurance adjusters will look for ways in which you were to blame for an accident in order to reduce their insured's exposure.
+Insurance adjusters will look for ways in which you were to blame for an accident in order to reduce their insured’s exposure.
 If you need to recover compensation for soft tissue injuries caused by someone else, you should consult us before speaking to an adjuster.
-Our Sacramento soft tissue injury attorneys provide skillful legal representation to accident victims from our Folsom offices.
+Our California personal injury lawyers provide skillful legal representation to accident victims from our Folsom offices.
 Our principal previously worked in the insurance industry, and he has insight into how insurance adjusters think about various types of injuries.
 To obtain a free consultation with a car accident lawyer or get assistance with another type of personal injury case, contact us online or call Travis G. Black & Associates at 916-962-2896.